|

 The idea that from now on it was every man for himself was starting to take root in him.

 If you are one of the lucky ones, the hysteria of grief will fade in congruence with a hardening of your being.
 The knowledge that things will never be the same does not have to translate into a life sentence of imprisonment.
 Besides, who is not a sucker for suspense?
 There is really no other choice in the land of the living but to eventually get back to the days and their inevitable secrets.
-You walk on, this time more sympathetic to the plight of others who are not so lucky—the living that are now more dead than those for whom they grieve.
-I know they are out there.
+You walk on, this time more sympathetic to the plight of others who are not so lucky—the living who are now as dead as the object of their grief.

-So you learn not to trust telephones, particularly when they decide to ring at such hours.
-This is my story, shared only by a ghost that hovers painfully close, but forever just beyond my strained recognition.
+For me, I learned not to trust telephones, particularly when they decide to ring at such ungodly hours.
+This is my story, shared only by a ghost that remains painfully close, and yet forever just beyond my strained recognition.

 -G